Flower Power Bicycle WalkBikeMarin Logo

 Advisory Committee

-There will be public workshops and meetings throughout the process.
-To stay informed of these events and other activities, you can subscribe to this page by subscribing to this website.
+subscribing to this website.
 After subscribing to this site, you will be notified via email of upcoming meetings, workshops, and events.

-December 2006 to February 2007
+December 2006 – February 2007

-Project and program ranking and prioritization; identification of supplemental funding sources; development of preliminary cost estimates; discussion with local jurisdictions on project feasibility
+Project and program ranking and prioritization; identification of supplemental funding sources; development of preliminary cost estimates; discussion with local jurisdictions on project feasibility.

 March 2007

-Presentation of recommended project and programs; community workshops
+Presentation of recommended project and programs;

 April 2007

-Selection of projects and programs to be funded by Board of Supervisors
+Selection of projects and programs to be funded by Board of Supervisors.

-Design and environmental review for selected capital projects begins; program development initiated
+Design and environmental review for selected capital projects begins; program development initiated.

-Spring 2010
+Spring 2012

 / SUBSCRIBE TO WALK BIKE MARIN / CONTACT US /